seandevs/robot_contract/README.md

 #### BotCash Contract
 <https://docs.openzeppelin.com/contracts/4.x/api/token/erc20>

 This is the ERC20 contract to mint BotCash tokens.
+Below are some example functions.

 Instantiate contract in console.
 ```